Sparkle is a street name for diamond’s brilliance, dispersion and scintillation combined.

 The heart-shaped diamonds are usually set with three or five prongs.
 The tip is protected with a V-prong or a claw prong.
 Small hearts always have three prongs.
 We don’t recommend bezel settings.
 Diamond’s point should face towards the fingertips.

 The heart-shaped diamond is the most romantic of all diamond cuts, so it’s a popular option for engagement rings and anniversary jewelry.
 Heart-shaped diamonds look best as solitaires and are also lovely when flanked by two smaller round brilliants.
 While this shape is considered tacky in the West, it’s very trendy in Asia.

 The worldwide use of the heart symbol in art, cardiology, card decks, and silly Valentines turned it into one of the most popular non-geometric shapes, second only to the cross.

 The heart was known as the vessel of love and the source of life since the time of the Pharaohs.
 The heart was the only organ to remain intact during mummification for use in rebirth.

 The symbol representing the organ changed gradually over the course of history.
-Historians speculate that our symbol of love and affection evolved from depictions of buttocks, breasts, testicles, or even a pubic mound.
+Historians speculate that our symbol of love and affection evolved from depictions of buttocks, breasts, testicles, and even pubic mounds.
 Anything associated with reproduction is suspect, like the silphium seedpods used as a form of birth control in antiquity.

 In Buddhism, the heart shape became the symbol of enlightenment rather than love.
-We'd like to think that our ancestors were inspired by something more cultivated than a set of reproductive organs, maybe a pair of swans bumping heads.
+We want to think that our ancestors were inspired by something more cultivated than a set of reproductive organs, maybe a pair of swans bumping heads.
 After all, swans are monogamous.